Skip to main content

 Collaborating on docs via live edit makes working on docs together super easy.
 Other users are visible via the live user indicators, while they are typing or selecting text.

-☝️Note: Only one task can be linked to a project doc at the same time.
+Note: Only one task can be linked to a project Doc at a time.

 Create tasks via AI